 “one’s own self, destiny, life predicament, feelings, and if such be the case, one’s own suffering” — Irvin Yalom

-In the past, one’s life was set out for them by their parents or society, and many people struggled to fight for the right to live a life that was authentic and genuine to them.
+In the past, one’s life was set out for them by their parents or society, and many people struggled to fight for the right to live an authentic and genuine life.

 These days, most people struggle instead with the amount of choice that they have in their lives.
-They come to therapy because they don’t know what they want to do or how to choose given all of the options that are available to them.
-They also know that if no one else is telling them what to do, then it is ultimately their responsibility if things do not work out the way that they want them to.
+They come to therapy because they don’t know what they want to do or how to choose, given all of the available options.
+They also know that if no one else is telling them what to do, it is ultimately their responsibility if things do not work out the way they want them to.
 People wish to choose for themselves but fear not having someone to blame when things don’t work out.

-There are various defenses that we engage in to avoid responsibility and shield ourselves from freedom, including:
+There are various defences that we engage in to avoid responsibility and shield ourselves from freedom, including: